Elveden Hall

 Elveden Hall is a large stately home on the Elveden Estate in Elveden, Suffolk, England.
 The seat of the Earls of Iveagh, it is a Grade II* listed building.
-It is located centrally to the village and is close to the A11 and the Parish Church.
-Currently owned by Arthur Edward Rory Guinness, 4th Earl of Iveagh.
+Located centrally to the village, it is close to the A11 and the Parish Church.
+It is currently owned by the 4th Earl of Iveagh.

 Early life of the house

 The date of the original house's construction is unknown but the estate is known to have been anciently appropriated by Bury St Edmunds Abbey.
 After the dissolution of the monasteries it was given by Henry VIII to the Duke of Norfolk.
 It subsequently passed through the ownerships of the Crisp and Tyrell families.
 The Georgian house at the core of the present house is thought to have been built c.
 1760.
 In 1768 the estate was purchased by Admiral Augustus Keppel.
 He died without issue in 1796 and it passed to his nephew, the Earl of Albemarle, who sold it to MP William Newton in 1813.